-- 1. Preparing an annual joint budget for the maintenance and operation of 3 district and 1 city station and all administrative duties. - 2.
+- 1. Preparing an annual joint budget for the maintenance and operation of 3 district stations, 1 city station and all administrative duties. - 2.
 Maintaining an ammonization schedule for apparatus, personal protective equipment and capital expenditures. - 3.
 Overseeing capital building projects. - 4.
 Performing fire and life safety inspections on all businesses within the city. - 5.
-Plan review for adequate water supply and apparatus access for new developments and commercial properties - 6.
+Plan review for adequate water supply and apparatus access for new developments and commercial properties. - 6.
 Providing fire safety education to school children, seniors, businesses and specialty groups. - 7.
 Development of pre-fire plans of all commercial properties, schools and apartment complexes. - 8.
 Update and develop new policies as needed. - 9.
 Maintain a data base of all equipment inventories. - 10.
 Develop training classes. - 11.
 Develop and oversee department recruit school. - 12.
 Maintain a data base of all training activities. - 13.
 Maintaining all apparatus and equipment. - 14.
 Maintaining all stations and out buildings. - 15.
 Lawn and landscaping maintenance. - 16.
 Perform annual hose testing. - 17.
 Perform annual pump testing. - 18.
 Maintaining a data base of all fire and EMS responses. - 19.
-Servicing all fire hydrants within the city. - 20.
-Radio programing.
+Servicing all fire hydrants within the city.

-- 21. Maintain the department web site and Facebook page. - 22.
+- 20. Radio programing. - 21.
+Maintain the department web site and Social Media pages. - 22.
 Processing volunteer payroll. - 23.
 Processing all fire department related bills. - 24.
 Grant writing. - 25.
-Insuring compliance with nationally recognized standards. - 26.
+Insuring compliance with state and nationally recognized standards. - 26.
 Staying abreast of state and federal mandates effecting the fire service. - 27.
 Support all volunteer personnel and activities. - 28.
 Oversee and participate in safety committee and accident review meetings. - 29.
-Participate in county wide fire and EMS organizations.
+Participate in county wide fire and EMS organizations. - 30.
+Development and updating of department Strategic and Emergency Preparedness Plans